 Here are some other key benefits that a good CRM offers:

-- One source of truth for your entire company: workers routinely waste time searching for information across different tools.
-Too often, this leads to discrepancies or inaccuracies that lead to poorer business outcomes.
-But with a CRM system, everything you need can live in a single platform.
+- One source of truth for your entire company: Workers routinely waste time searching for information across different tools, leading to discrepancies or inaccuracies and poorer business outcomes.
+With a CRM, everything you need lives on a single platform.

-- Increased efficiency and productivity: With centralized, accurate data, your team can almost instantly get more done in less time.
+- Increased efficiency and productivity: With centralized, accurate data, your team can get more done in less time.
 They can also make use of workflow automation features to boost efficiency and productivity.

 - Lower business expenses: This one’s a no-brainer.
-When your team can work more efficiently, you’ll lower your business expenses across the board.
-You’ll close deals faster, generate more revenue, and have some breathing room to let your business grow.
+When your team can work more efficiently, business expenses decrease.
+You’ll close deals faster, generate more revenue, and create breathing room to let your business grow.

-- Better customer experience: When your sales, marketing, and customer service teams are more engaged, efficient, and productive, it’s not just your business that benefits.
-Customers get a better experience with your customer, which leads to increased customer loyalty.
+- Better customer experience: When your sales, marketing, and customer service teams are more engaged, efficient, and productive, customers get a better experience with your team, leading to increased customer loyalty.

-Before we get into three of our favorite features for small businesses— all in the monday.com Work OS— let’s cover some of the baseline CRM features.
-The following is a checklist of typical requirements you should have:
+Before we get into four of our favorite small business CRM features, all of which can be found in monday sales CRM, let’s cover some of the baseline features.
+Here’s a checklist of typical requirements you should look for:

 - Contact management